dosipod/SrWiki/Sound-Settings.md

 ## Introduction

-In order to accommodate a wide range of audio inputs, ambient environments and string lengths, we have added user configurable squelch (noise reduction/suppression) and gain controls on the sound settings page that apply to all volume reactive animations.
+In order to accommodate a wide range of audio inputs, ambient environments and string lengths, we have added user configurable squelch (noise reduction/suppression) and gain controls on the sound settings page that apply to all sound reactive animations.

 ![WLEDSR-Sound-Setings-start](https://user-images.githubusercontent.com/91616163/177560722-99b24ea6-7590-49a7-951c-81fcd5c53910.png)